tradecloud/tradecloud-docs-api-v2/order/buyer/complete.md

 * Completing has precedence over cancelling at the same time

 {% hint style="warning" %}
-When using the simple delivery schedule, the `completed` indicator is only supported for the first order line of each item number.
+When using the single delivery per order line feature, the `completed` indicator is only supported for the first order line of each item number.
 The other lines with the same item number will also be completed together with the first line.
 {% endhint %}

 ## Completing by resending an order using the `/order` API